All The Details, Other TOS Props, FAQs, and Board Postings

 OTHER ORIGINAL* PROPS

-Being in a central position for people's inquiries on their hopefully-authentic communicators, it was inevitable that we would get shown other props as well.
-While it is not at all our intention to expand our scope beyond the classic comm, we do like spreading good news around and supporting the honest efforts of hobbyists and collectors.
+Being in a central position for people's inquiries on their hopefully-authentic communicators, it was inevitable that we would get shown other TOS props as well.
+While it's not our intention to expand our scope beyond the classic comm, we do like spreading good news around and supporting the honest efforts of hobbyists and collectors.
 Nearly all of the previously known surviving props prior to 2006 came through only two sources; John Dwyer and Jim Rugg.
-Their items could be thought of as low-lying fruit - easy to get at and long since harvested.
-Fortunately at least a few other props made it into this century too, though their journeys to public awareness have been naturally more lengthy.
-This section, displaying these "second harvest" objects not previously seen elsewhere, will continue for only as long as needed.
-Once other comprehensive, evaluative free public websites similar to HeroComm - but focused on the other Trek props - come online, we will donate these pictures for display there.
+Fortunately at least a number of other props have also survived into this century, and we'll show here what we can of them..

 * Be advised that while we have very high confidence in the authenticity of the below items owing to their known provenance AND their appropriate unique features, our opinion in this matter should not be considered as "firm" as with the communicators.
 At such a time when these objects do enter the marketplace, their story and construction will no doubt be further studied in detail to the complete assurance of all agents and potential buyers.